Now that we have an idea of all the parts of a query, we can now talk about how they all fit together in the context of a complete query.

 clause, aliases are also not accessible from this step in most databases.

-Of the remaining rows, rows with duplicate values in the column marked as DISTINCT
+DISTINCTOf the remaining rows, rows with duplicate values in the column marked as DISTINCT will be discarded.

 have been computed, you can reference aliases in this clause.

-Finally, the rows that fall outside the range specified by the LIMIT
+LIMIT / OFFSETFinally, the rows that fall outside the range specified by the LIMIT and OFFSET are discarded,

 leaving the final set of rows to be returned from the query.